A New Dynamic Optimal M2M RF interface setting in Relay Selection Algorithm (DORSA) for IoT Applications: Related Works

 \subsubsection{Relay Selection}

-The correct choice of the next step when sending data can be made according to the channel conditions and data rate between the data source and the desired relay \cite{sCRNAsKh2019}.
-Selecting an appropriate relay can help send data in situations where direct transmission has lower quality \cite{CRRMBaLo2011}.
-In this subsection, we give a brief overview of the work done in this area.
+The next-hop when sending data can be selected according to the channel conditions and data rate between the data source and the desired relay \cite{sCRNAsKh2019}.
+Selecting an appropriate relay can help to send data in situations where direct transmission has low quality \cite{RR5HDaPa2018, CRRMBaLo2011}.
+In this subsection, we give a brief overview of the works done in this area.

+There are lots of works in the field of relay selection in different networks.
+As mentioned earlier, in this paper we seek to solve the problem of optimal selecting and assigning RF interfaces and relays simultaneously.
+Finally, by transforming this problem into a standard assignment problem, we use the Hungarian algorithm as a solver to find desired maximum weighted matching.
+Therefore, in this subsection, we focus on reviewing some relay selection algorithms that are designed using the Hungarian algorithm as a mathematical tool that can be used as a solver for the maximum weighted matching problems in bipartite weighted graphs \cite{ICRDchitr2016}.